kemichai/rfmpy/README.md

 _"Moho depths beneath the European Alps:a homogeneously processed map and receiver functions database"_ to be submitted to _Earth System Science Data (ESSD)_.

-A tutorial for calculating RFs and time-to-depth migrations for a subset of seismic data is available at the .
+A *tutorial* for calculating RFs and time-to-depth migrations for a subset of seismic data is available in the documentation.